eleventy7/eider/README.md

 ### Sample

 The following specification defines an object with an identifier, timestamp, enabled flag and a 9 character CUSIP string.
-The eiderId here is the message type identifier, and is written to the buffer at a fixed position.
+The eiderId here is the message type identifier, and is written to the buffer at a fixed position regardless of message specification.
 If no predefined value is given, one is automatically assigned and made available as a static field on the generated object.
-The eider Id can be peeked to simplify building demuxers.
+The eider Id can be used to simplify building demuxers.

 ```java
 @EiderSpec(eiderId = 42)